-Downtown Grand Junction is the beating heart of the city – from its historic roots to the modern-day flair.
-Main Street is flanked with historic buildings that today house the city's shopping, dining, and art galleries.
+Downtown Grand Junction is the beating heart of the city — from its historic roots to the modern-day flair.
+Main Street is flanked by historic buildings that today house the city's shopping, dining, and art galleries.

 The Main Street you see today was constructed that way in the 1960s, when the area was transformed into a pedestrian-friendly shopping park.
 In fact, the design has been extended from Main Street to Seventh Street and Colorado Avenue, to form a regional entertainment and arts center.

 Speaking of arts, Grand Junction hosts what is known as First Fridays.
-The first Friday of the month, local galleries open their doors for visitors to stroll in and out to create a social vibe.
+On the first Friday of the month, local galleries open their doors for visitors to stroll in and out to create a social vibe.
 The scene spills into the streets, with social meetups being held at restaurants along the way.

 During the warmer months, the air of downtown Grand Junction is typically alive with live music, especially in the evenings.
 It is one of the best places to get to know the city of Grand Junction.